lisawilliams/auto-mom-front/checklist.md

 5. Test that you can delete a chore via the Web UI
 6. Confirm that request ran on backend with appropriate HTTP status code
 7. Confirm that the chore no longer exists in the backend DB

+## Styling

+We're gonna need some CSS up in here at some point.

 ## Future